 KKR to buy Mitchell International from Aurora Capital

 Reuters reported last month that KKR was among the firms vying for Mitchell in a sale that Aurora was hoping would fetch up to $1.5 billion.
+Mitchell is expecting new contracts from clients and factoring them in led to different price estimates, according to people who worked on the deal.

 The transaction is expected to close in the fourth quarter.